Happy 217th Birthday to #KnoxCollege's first President, Hiram Kellogg! Read more: https://www....

 Major in Biology, Minor in Environmental Studies

-After Knox, Mikko worked as a technician in the field of research and conversation and as an intern at Chicago’s Urban Wildlife Institute.
+After Knox, Mikko worked as a technician in the field of research and conservation and as an intern at Chicago’s Urban Wildlife Institute.
 He then earned his master’s in ecology from Colorado State University.

 What do you do as an outreach biologist for Audubon's Migratory Bird Initiative?